FlorisCalkoen/CoastalCodebook/README.md

    mamba 1.1.0
    conda 22.9.0
    ```
-3. Now that mambaforge is installed, navigate in the Miniforge prompt to the directory
+3. Now that mambaforge is installed, navigate in the terminal to the directory
-   where you cloned the GitHub CoastalCodeBook repository. **Windows**: if you are on
+   where you cloned the GitHub CoastalCodeBook repository.
+You can navigate the terminal
+   using `cd`, which stands for "change directory".
-   Windows and you installed the GitHub client using their default settings you can
+   - **Windows**: if you are on Windows and you installed the GitHub client using their default settings you can
-   simply run `cd %userprofile%\Documents\GitHub\CoastalCodeBook` **Linux/Mac**: change
+   simply run `cd %userprofile%\Documents\GitHub\CoastalCodeBook`.
-   to the directory where you cloned the GitHub repository.
-This will be something like
+   - **Linux/Mac**: change to the directory where you cloned the GitHub repository.
+This
-   `cd ~/path/to/github/repository`.
+     will be something like `cd ~/path/to/github/repository`.
 4. The CoastalCodeBook root directory contains two yaml files, that describe the software
    dependencies.
 The first one, [environment-jupyterlab.yml](environment-coastal.yml)
    contains some packages and several extensions to build an interactive Jupyter